2013–14 Chicago Blackhawks season: Playoffs

 The Blackhawks qualified for the playoffs for the sixth consecutive season.
-As the 3rd seed in the Central division, the Blackhawks played the 2nd seed of the Central against the St. Louis Blues in the season's new playoff format.
+After finishing third in the Central division and fifth in the Western Conference, the Blackhawks played against the St. Louis Blues, who finished second in the Central Division and fourth in the Western Conference in the season's new playoff format.

 During the first round against the St. Louis Blues the Blackhawks fell to an early 2–0 deficit in the series with two overtime losses of 4–3 each in St. Louis.
 The Blackhawks would rally back with 4 consecutive wins to win the best of 7 series.
 In game 3, Corey Crawford's stellar performance earned him a 2–0 shutout and the 1st star of the game.
 In Game 4, the Blackhawks had a 2–1 lead until the Blues tied the game with 4.6 seconds left in the 2nd period.
 The Blues would take the lead in the 3rd period with 7:33 left.
 The Blackhawks tied the game at 3 with Bryan Bickell's redirect with 3:52 left.
 In overtime Patrick Kane would score the game-winning goal with 8:43 left.
 With the series tied 2, game 5 would return to St. Louis with another overtime game as Jonathan Toews scored on a breakaway with 12:25 left to take a 3–2 series lead back to Chicago.
 In game 6 the Blackhawks would take 1–1 tie into the 3rd period.
-The Blackhawks would score 4 goals from Jonathan Toews, Patrick Sharp, Andrew Shaw and Duncan Keith to win the game 5–1 and the series 4–2.
+The Blackhawks would score four goals from Jonathan Toews, Patrick Sharp, Andrew Shaw and Duncan Keith to win the game 5–1 and the series 4–2.

 The Blackhawks played the Minnesota Wild in the Second Round, a rematch of 2013 Conference Quarterfinals where the Blackhawks won in 5 games.
 This time around, the Blackhawks won in 6 games.

 On May 4, Joel Quenneville won his 800th coached NHL game for both the regular season and playoffs combined.
 The Blackhawks won Game 2 against the Wild 4–1.

-In a back-and-forth series against the Los Angeles Kings in the Western Conference Finals, the Blackhawks lost in 7 games.
+In a back-and-forth series against the Los Angeles Kings in the Western Conference Finals for the second straight season, the Blackhawks lost in 7 games.